agonopol/gosplat/README.md

 gosplat
 =======

-Easily generate html/js graphs in go with dygraphs/gocharts etc...
+Easily generate HTML/Javascript graphs in go with dygraphs/googlecharts etc...

-gosplat generates an html file with your and js embded in the page to plot the data.
+gosplat generates an HTML file with Javascript embedded in the page to plot the data.

-More documenation about google charts: https://developers.google.com/chart/
+More documentation about google charts: https://developers.google.com/chart/
 ## Installation:

 `go get github.com/agonopol/gosplat`